-Deductions from Gross Total Income: Computation of Gross Total Income - Deductions from Gross Total Income u/s 80- Deductions allowed on Payments - Deductions allowed on Incomes.
+Deductions from Gross Total Income: Computation of Gross Total Income - Deductions from Gross Total Income u/s 80 - Deductions allowed on Payments - Deductions allowed on Incomes.

-Assessment: Meaning - Procedure - PAN- Types of Assessment-Assessment of Individuals - Computation of Gross Total Income of Individuals - Deductions allowed to Individuals u/s 80 - Computation of tax liability (Simple Problems).
+Assessment: Meaning - Procedure - PAN - Types of Assessment - Assessment of Individuals - Computation of Gross Total Income of Individuals - Deductions allowed to Individuals - Computation of tax liability (Simple Problems).

-Assessment of Partnership firms: - Partnership firm assessed as PFAF - Computation of Book Profit of PFAF - Limits on payment of remuneration to partners of PFAF - Business Income and Total income of PFAF - Deductions allowed u/s 80 -Tax rate applicable to PFAF - Individual Income of Partners .
-Partnership firm assessed as PFAOP - Business Income and Total Income of PFAOP- Tax rate applicable to PFAOP - Individual Income of PFAOP - Simple Problems.
+Assessment of Partnership firms:- Partnership firm assessed as PFAF - Computation of Book Profit of PFAF - Limits on payment of remuneration to partners of PFAF - Business Income and Total income of PFAF - Deductions allowed u/s 80 - Tax rate applicable to PFAF - Individual Income of Partners .
+Partnership firm assessed as PFAOP - Business Income and Total Income of PFAOP - Tax rate applicable to PFAOP - Individual Income of Partners of PFAOP - Simple Problems.

-Assessment of Companies- Meaning and types of Companies - Residential status of company - GrossTotal Income of Companies - Deductions u/s 80 - Tax liability of companies (Simple Problems).
+Assessment of Companies - Meaning and types of Companies - Residential status of company - Gross Total Income of Companies - Deductions - Tax liability of companies (Simple Problems).

-(Problems - 80% & Theory 20%) Practical Exercises: The learners are required to:
+(Problems- 80% & Theory- 20%)

 - Identify five individuals above the age of 18 years without PAN Card.
 Educate them about the relevance of getting a PAN card issued from IT Department of India and help them fill the online application form for generating their PAN Card.
 Also, educate them about the significance of filing return and help them fill the same online.
-Prepare and present a report of the key learnings from the exercise; - 2.
+Prepare and pres ent a report of the key learnings from the exercise; - 2.
 Apply for TAN for a firm and file its TDS return - 3.
 Visit the website of Income Tax Department, Government of India and fill the various online ITR Forms with hypothetical data.

-1. Dr. H.C.Mehrotra, Income Tax Law & Accounts, Revised Edition (as per latest assessmentyear), Sahityahawan Publications, Hospital Road, Agra.
+1. Dr.H.C.
+Mehrotra, Income Tax Law & Accounts, Revised Edition (as per latest assessment year), Sahityahawan Publications, Hospital Road, Agra.

-- 1. V.P.Gaur, D.B.Narang, Income Tax Law & Practice, Revised edition (as per latest assessment year), Kalyani Publications, B-1/1292, Rajinder Nagar, Ludhiana. - 2.
-T.S.Reddy and Murthy, Income Tax Law & Practice , Revised edition (as per latest assessment year) Margham Publications, T.nagar, Chennai.
+- 1. V.P.
+Gaur, D.B.
+Narang, Income Tax Law & Practice, Revised edition (as per latest assessment year), Kalyani Publications, B-1/1292, Rajinder Nagar, Ludhiana. - 2.
+T.S.
+Reddy and Murthy, Income Tax Law & Practice, Revised edition (as per latest assessment year) Margham Publications, T. nagar, Chennai.